0 hidden charges. 0 forex

 • Is the locality a resident-friendly area?

-This may be the last thing on the list of steps to buying a house for the first time, but it’s one of the most important things you need to do.
-There are many aspects to think of here - like the down payment, the home loan EMIs, the loan tenure, interest rate and so much more.
+This may be the last step to buying a house for the first time, but it’s one of the most important things you need to do.
+There are many aspects to think of here - like the down payment, the home loan EMIs, the loan tenure, the interest rate, and so much more.

 Step 1: Save for the down payment

 Your home loan can definitely make it easier for you to afford a house.
 But you still need to pay a hefty sum out of your pocket before you avail a loan.
-This is the down payment, and it is generally around 15% to 20% of the price of the house.
+This is the down payment, generally around 15% to 20% of the price of the house.

 So, for a house that costs ₹80 lakhs, you need to pay around ₹12 lakhs to ₹16 lakhs as a down payment upfront.
-And for the rest of the cost, it’s your home loan to the rescue.
+And the rest of the cost is your home loan to the rescue.

 Step 2: Shop around for the best home loan rates

 Home loan rates are not standardised.
-So, you still need to compare the rates offered by different lenders to find the most affordable home loan.
+So, it would be best if you still compare the rates offered by different lenders to find the most affordable home loan.

-Plus, you need to choose between a fixed rate and a floating rate.
+Plus, it would be best to choose between a fixed rate and a floating rate.
 Wondering how they’re different?
 Here’s a quick explainer.

 • Fixed rates: These rates remain fixed throughout the tenure of the loan.